-Straight hair must be Kept Clean because they get greasy very quickly.
-Washing your hair often can cause the scalp to overproduce oils; thus, dry shampoos are a must-have whenever you are not washing your hair.
+We must keep straight hair clean because they get greasy in no time.
+Washing your hair often can cause the scalp to overproduce oils.
+Thus, dry shampoos are a must-have whenever you are not washing your hair.

 shop for high-quality voluminous shampoos and conditioners. texture sprays and heat protection sprays should be used while styling.

-For beautiful hair, a rounded hair cut gives volume, and for medium to thick hair, and layered hairstyles work the best flaunting the silky locks. always blow-dry while flipping it upside down using a round brush.
+For beautiful hair, a rounded hair cut gives volume.
+For medium to thick hair, and layered hairstyles work the best flaunting the silky locks. always blow-dry while flipping it upside down using a round brush.

 Type 2: Wavy hair

-The wavy hair has a natural wave that forms an S shape, and they can be smoothed or loosely curled, varying on the technique used.
-Their sub-types are divided by the thickness and shape of the waves.
+Wavy hair has a natural wave that forms an S shape, and they can be smoothed or loose curled.
+Dependent on the varying technique used.
+Their sub-types are according to the thickness and shape of the waves.